 Under the proposed project, the cumulative construction effects to the East River resulting from the proposed project, and planned projects such as Pier 42, are expected to be temporary.
 In all projects, in-water work is expected to be minimized to the extent practicable.
 Pier 42 reconstruction would occur at the southern end of the study area.
 Barging to support construction of the proposed project would result in temporary disturbance of littoral zone tidal wetlands.
-In addition, under the Preferred Alternative and Alternative 5, construction to reconstruct sewer infrastructure within East River Park as well as installation of support structures for the shared use flyover bridge, demolition of the existing embayments and existing piles and formwork associated with the esplanade in these areas would also temporarily disturb regulated tidal wetlands.
+In addition, under the Preferred Alternative and Alternative 5, construction to reconstruct sewer infrastructure within East River Park as well as installation of support structures for the shared-use flyover bridge, demolition of the existing embayments and existing piles and formwork associated with the esplanade in these areas would also temporarily disturb regulated tidal wetlands.
 Additional in-water work under Alternative 5 would be required for the installation of the support shafts to elevate the FDR Drive.
 However, this work would be located north of in-water construction activities to support Pier 42, and appropriate best management practices (BMPs) and mitigatory measures, such as use of turbidity curtains, would be used.

-Adverse effects to aquatic resources would be mitigated for with the creation of approximately 26,000 square feet new embayments within the project area and off-site wetland restoration or through the purchase of credits from the Saw Mill Creek Wetland Mitigation Bank operated by New York City Economic Development Corporation (EDC) and located on Staten Island, New York, pursuant to NYSDEC and USACE permit requirements.
-The proposed embayments would be of comparable or larger size with improved habitat conditions, including the elimination of bridges that shade aquatic habitat, which can reduce benthic organism productivity and biomass.
-Moreover, the provision of habitat enhancements designed for the recruitment of shellfish and other aquatic life along East River Park is also being explored as design advances.
-A consultation with the National Oceanic and Atmospheric Administration's National Marine Fisheries Service (NOAA NMFS) as required by the FWCA, Magnuson Stevens Fishery Conservation and Management Act, the Endangered Species Act, and the Clean Water has been reinitiated.
-Any conservation measures identified as a result of that consultation will be identified in the Final EIS.
+Adverse effects to aquatic resources would be mitigated for with the creation of approximately 24,868 square feet of new embayments within the project area and through the purchase of credits from the Saw Mill Creek Wetland Mitigation Bank operated by New York City Economic Development Corporation (EDC) located on Staten Island, New York, or off-site wetland restoration, pursuant to NYSDEC and USACE permit requirements.
+The proposed new embayments would be comparable in size to the existing and include habitat enhancements designed for the recruitment of shellfish and other aquatic life not currently provided by the existing embayments.
+Specific elements of the new embayments include ECOncrete® tidal pools, pile jackets installed on the existing steel esplanade piles, as well as an ECOncrete® armor block breakwater at the southern embayment.
+The design of the new embayments is consistent with the City's Waterfront Revitalization Program (WRP) policies of protecting and enhancing sensitive resources, such as wetlands.
+A consultation with the National Oceanic and Atmospheric Administration's National Marine Fisheries Service (NOAA NMFS) as required by the FWCA, Magnuson Stevens Fishery Conservation and Management Act, the Endangered Species Act, and the Clean Water has been reinitiated for the Preferred Alternative (see Appendix G).
+Recommended conservation measures specific to the construction of the Preferred Alternative are discussed in Chapter 6.5, "Construction-Natural Resources."

 There may be overlapping noise effects from the projects in the southern end of the proposed project's study area and a portion of the study area would be inhospitable to fish, including the Atlantic and shortnose sturgeon, for a temporary period during construction.
 To minimize the noise effects on Atlantic sturgeon, conservation measures would be implemented that would reduce the noise or the likelihood that sturgeon would be exposed to the construction activities.
-These conservation measures include, to the greatest extent practicable, the use of bubble curtains for pile driving activities, the use of a cushion block, and gradually ramping up pile driving.
-With these conservation measures in place, Atlantic sturgeon may be discouraged from utilizing the near-shore environment in the East River but the proposed project would not be anticipated to significant adversely affect the Atlantic sturgeon population.
-Any conservation measures identified as a result of the consultation with NOAA NMFS will be identified in the FEIS.
+These conservation measures include, to the greatest extent practicable, the use of bubble curtains for pile driving activities, the use of a cushion block to dampen the effect of the pile hammer, and gradually ramping up pile driving to provide warning to nearby fish.
+With these conservation measures in place, Atlantic sturgeon may be discouraged from utilizing the near-shore environment in the East River but the proposed project would not be anticipated to significantly adversely affect the Atlantic sturgeon population.